 Once you CAN, it's hardly about "improving your game," it's just a matter of doing it over and over while having good logistics (not relying on phone numbers), having status/access to the girls you dig and looking your best.

-The truth is- the count is around 200 right now, I don't even know.
+The truth is- the count is around beyond 200 right now, I don't even know.
 I had a little list in my old journal but I stopped writing in it after #51 (December 31 - Heather S**nz, New Years Eve; 2009).

-Many of the nights involved drugs, alcohol and girls are from after parties that I didn't know 30 minutes before.
+Many of the nights involved drugs, alcohol and girls from after parties that I didn't know 30 minutes before.
 These weren't girls that I "number closed" and texted 'witty' things to for the next 3 weeks and went on a completely sober date with.
 These are party/college girls, in that stage of their life.

-All my friends that have bagged 100 chickens have done so largely in a club or similar niche scene.
+All my friends that have bagged 100 chicks have done so largely in a club or similar niche scene.
 The guys that get laid the most have status in 2+ circles of sexually active girls and usually live at the party house.
 That's how it is in the United States anyway.

 Now for a summary of my life story-